 The Group plans to continue providing diversified advisory, engineering, project delivery and operation and maintenance services globally.
-Further information is set out in the review of operations and activities on pages 17 to 19 and forms part of this Directors' Report.
+Further information is set out in the review of operations and activities on pages 17 to 19 and 35 to 37 and forms part of this Directors' Report.